thestippe/thestippe.github.io/_drafts/statistics/bayes_intro.md

 <br>

-> We are all frequentists here!
+> We are all frequentist here!
 >
 > Andrew Gelman